-Mastermind behind shooting which left David Ortiz wounded arrested, officials say
+Mastermind behind shooting that left David Ortiz wounded arrested, officials say

-Authorities in the Dominican Republic arrested the alleged mastermind behind the shooting which left Boston Red Sox legend David Ortiz wounded earlier this month in an apparent case of mistaken identity.
+Authorities in the Dominican Republic arrested the alleged mastermind behind the shooting that left Boston Red Sox legend David Ortiz wounded earlier this month in an apparent case of mistaken identity.

-Victor Hugo Gomez was detained in the Dominican Republic, police said Friday.
+Victor Hugo Gomez was detained in the Caribbean country, police said Friday.
 No other details were released.
 Authorities said last week they believed Gomez was living in the U.S.

 PLOT THAT WOUNDED ORTIZ UNRAVELED BECAUSE OF MANY MISTAKES